A 3D model-based approach for fitting masks to faces in the wild: Proposed mask augmentation method

 \subsection{Generating 3D mask surface}

 After fitting the 3DMM, we generate a 3D mask surface on which the 2D mask template is mapped.
-For this purpose, We use the 3D non-uniform rational B-spline (NURBS) surface, which is defined for 0$\leq \leq$1 and 0$\leq \leq$1 as the tensor product of a horizontal and vertical NURBS curves:
+For this purpose, We use the 3D non-uniform rational B-spline (NURBS) surface, which is defined for 0$\leq \leq$1 and 0$\leq \leq$1 as the tensor product of a horizontal and vertical NURBS curves: where $\Phi_{i,j}(u,v)$ is the rational basis function defined as $\v c_{i,j}\in\real^3$ is the $(i,j)$-th control point, $K$ and $L$ are the number of control points for the horizontal and vertical NURBS curves respectively, $B:\real\rightarrow\real$ represents the B-spline basis function, $n$ and $m$ are the polynomial degrees of the NURBS curves, and $w_{i,j}$ is the weight of the control point $(i,j)$.